 About Budhanilkantha

-Budhanilkantha is located 8km north of Kathmandu in the village of Narayanthan.
-It sits just at the foot of forested peak of Shivapuri, a popular hike offering weather dependant views of the Himalayas.
-Budhanilkantha is famous for it's temple which is an open pond that has a large reclining stone statue of Vishnu at the center.
+Budhanilkantha is situated 8 km north of Kathmandu in the village of Narayanthan.
+It lies at the base of the forested peak of Shivapuri, a well-known trail that offers weather-dependent views of the Himalayas.
+Budhanilkantha is renowned for its temple, which features a large reclining stone statue of Vishnu at its center.

 The main Budhanilkantha temple and fence around the statue